privacy-scaling-explorations/pse.dev/articles/zkevm-community-edition-part-2-components.md

 Before diving deeper into how the zkEVM Community Edition works, it is necessary to understand some basic concepts that are common among zkEVM projects.
 The following section is not technically complete and is written as a simplified introduction to zkSNARKs, opcodes, and arithmetic circuits.

 At a high level, the EVM state transitions from one block to the next via instructions called opcodes.
 To prove the EVM transitioned correctly, a ZK proof must be generated for each block and constructing this ZK proof means representing each opcode or change in the EVM as a circuit.
 Building a zkEVM requires finding optimal ways to efficiently translate opcodes into circuit form.
-Let’s break down what this all means.
+Let's break down what this all means.

 ## Zero-knowledge proofs

-> “\[Zero knowledge proofs\] deliver *scalability* by exponentially compressing the amount of computation needed to verify the integrity of a large batch of transactions.”            [\- Eli Ben-Sasson](https://nakamoto.com/cambrian-explosion-of-crypto-proofs/)
+> "\[Zero knowledge proofs\] deliver _scalability_ by exponentially compressing the amount of computation needed to verify the integrity of a large batch of transactions."            [\- Eli Ben-Sasson](https://nakamoto.com/cambrian-explosion-of-crypto-proofs/)

 A ZK proof involves two parties: the prover and the verifier.
 In a zkEVM, the prover generates the proof of validity.
 The verifier checks if the proof was done correctly.